-No. National Visas is a private company and is not part of the Australian Department of Immigration.
+No. National Visas is a private company and is not part of the Australian Department of Home Affairs.
 We are here to help you with your visa, immigration and Citizenship matters.

 National Visas Registered Migration Agents adhere to the professional Code of Conduct (administered by OMARA) along with undertaking continuous professional development (CPD) training on a yearly basis.
 You can refer to the OMARA website to confirm National Visas OMARA registration details.